Shif77/Python/README.md

-here I will be uploading my projects
+here I will be uploading my projects.